 A bit further westward stands another large monument, known as the 56-os emlékmű (Memorial of '56), also known as the Monument to the Uprising.
 The memorial commemorates the revolt of the Hungarians against the Soviet occupation in 1956.

 The memorial is shaped in the form of a wedge with a 56 degree angle.
 Rusty iron beams gradually increase in height and become more polished towards the intersection point.
 The memorial symbolizes the joined forces of Hungarians coming together as they carve through communist rule.
 Its design has resulted in the nickname Vaskefe (iron brush).
-The monument was unveiled in 2006, at the 50 year anniversary of the revolt.
+The monument was unveiled in 2006, on the fifty year anniversary of the revolt.

 One of the crowd-pullers in Városliget is the huge Széchenyi Bath complex